zompimalakae/termux-monet/README.md

 ***

-[Termux-Monet](https://github.com/DevMoxxie/termux-monet) is a modified fork of [Termux](https://github.com/termux/termux-app), an Android terminal application and Linux environment, with Monet Theming Implementations.
+[Termux-Monet](https://github.com/DevMoxxie/termux-monet) is a unofficial, modified fork of [Termux](https://github.com/termux/termux-app), an Android terminal application and Linux environment, with Monet Theming Implementations.

 ***
 ## Contents